-IFRS 17 - Insurance Contracts ("IFRS 17") - This new standard was issued in May 2017 and supersedes IFRS 4 and related interpretations and is effective for periods beginning on or after 1 January 2021.
+ii) IFRS 17 - Insurance Contracts ("IFRS 17")

+This new standard was issued in May 2017 and supersedes IFRS 4 and related interpretations.
 Whereas IFRS 4 allows insurance entities to use their local Generally Accepted Accounting Principles when accounting for insurance contracts, IFRS 17 defines rules with the aim to increase the comparability of financial statements.
 The standard requires insurance liabilities to be measured at a current fulfillment value and provides a more uniform measurement and presentation approach for all insurance contracts.

-In November 2018, the IAS tentatively decided to defer the effective date of IFRS 17 by one year to 1 January 2022.
-The proposed deferral is subject to IASB public consultation in 2019.
-The Group is assessing the impact of this standard and expects that it will have a significant impact on the Group's Consolidated Financial Statements beginning on or after 1 January 2021.
+In March 2020, the IAS decided to defer the effective date of IFRS 17 and the proposed extension of the IFRS 9 temporary exemption in IFRS 4 to January 1, 2023.
+The Group is assessing the impact of this standard and expects that it will have a significant impact on the Group's Consolidated Financial Statements.